1. Home

 My electric bill is $290/mo

-Space heaters provide heat, typically to a smaller space, area, or room instead of being a central heating system like a heat pump or a furnace.
+Space heaters provide heat, typically to a smaller area or room as opposed to a central heating system like a heat pump or a furnace.
 They can be portable or fixed, and can be powered by electricity or gas.

-Electric space heaters can use electric resistance to heat the air in a space, or radiant or infrared technology to directly heat objects or people.
+Electric space heaters can use electric resistance to heat the air, or radiant or infrared technology to directly heat objects or people.

 Space heaters are ideal for quickly heating a smaller area, such as a garage or an office.
-Potential drawbacks are safety risks and having a higher cost of use if used too often.
+However, they’re typically less efficient than other heating options, and can come with some safety issues.

 What is the energy efficiency of space heaters?

 Many space heaters run at a max of 1,500W.
-In January 2025, according to the Energy Information Administration, the national average electric rate was 15.94 cents per kilowatt-hour.
-Running a 1,500W space heater for an hour at that rate will cost 23.91 cents, or about $1.91 per eight hours.
+In November 2025, the national average electric rate was 17.78 cents per kilowatt-hour, according to the Energy Information Administration.
+Running a 1,500W space heater for an hour at that rate will cost 26.67 cents, or about $2.13 per eight hours.

 If running a space heater allows you to reduce your heating bill by more than that, you could save money.
 More likely, though, you’ll just be paying more for extra comfort.